pvdabeel/prolog/Documentation/Handbook/05-doc-proof-literals.md

    `self` tag tells the REQUIRED_USE checker which package’s USE configuration to consult.

-3. **Self-dependency detection.** When a package lists itself as a dependency (which happens in practice), the rules recognise this by comparing the dependency target to the `self` entry, and skip circular resolution.
+3. **Self-dependency detection.** When a package lists itself as a build dependency in the same slot (which happens for bootstrap packages), the rules recognise this by comparing the dependency target's category, name, and slot to the `self` entry.
+Same-slot self-deps are checked against installed packages; cross-slot self-deps (e.g. `antlr-tool:4` depending on `antlr-tool:3.5`) are treated as regular dependencies and resolved normally.

 At most one `self` tag is present per context.
 When a literal is stamped, any previous `self` is replaced — the immediate parent is what matters.